robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 };
 ```

-### 8.2 Existing User wants to log in with an unverified or with a verified email address
+### 8.2 Existing User wants to log in with with a verified email address

 1. View App Home Page
 2. User wants to log in -> View Log In Page
-3. User logs in with an unverified email address -> View Verify Email Page
-   3.1.
-User verifies their email address with the verification link -> View Profile Page
-4. User logs in with a verified email address -> View Profile Page
+3. User logs in with a verified email address -> View Profile Page
-5. User logs out - > View App Home Page
+4. User logs out - > View App Home Page

 #### 8.2.1 Create a Log In page